 And, when he was 13, Tommy had even tried his hand at record-making.
 It was a casual thing, a few sides cut on mono tape recorded at the request of an area DJ.
 But the session had resulted in a single, “Hanky Panky,” which sold 10,000 copies around Michigan before fading away for lack of a national distributor.

 This flirtation with success buoyed up Tommy’s hopes when, five years later, he finished high school, moved to Chicago and began playing in several of its smaller clubs.
-He didn’t expect instant stardom but was confidently preparing himself for what come in the future.
+He didn’t expect instant stardom but was confidently preparing himself for what might come in the future.